Dacrol/SoSE-Capitalized/README.md

 <h1 align="center">Capitalized</h1>

 <p align="center">
 Overhaul mod for Sins of a Solar Empire: Rebellion (1.84).
+Features include new graphics, rebalance of all ship with more focus on capitals, new abilities, stronger titans, better defense buildings, new research, revamped trade mechanics.
 </p>

 <p align="center">